-Changes over the period in the Group's gross capital expenditure were as follows:
+Changes over the period in the EDF Group's gross capital expenditure were as follows:

-Capital expenditure in France increased by 38.0%, and concerned both the deregulated activities (+€502 million) and the regulated activities (+€189 million).
+Capital expenditure in France increased by 38.0%, and concerned both the

-In the deregulated activities, most of the increase concerned investments in generation,

-SuPerHydro program for hydropower assets, and maintenance programs for nuclear assets).
+In the deregulated activities, most of the increase concerned investments generation, up from €699 million at June 30, 2007 to €1,229 million at June 30, 2008.
+These investments are for development of capacities in nuclear facilities (construction of the EPR at Flamanville) and fossil-fired facilities (reactivation of oil-fired plants, combustion turbines). but also the SuPerHydro maintenance (notably program for hydropower assets, and maintenance programs for nuclear assets).
 Another less important factor was the payments made in completion of asset acquisitions undertaken in late 2007.

 Investments in the regulated activities rose by 18.5%.
-In the transmission networks, they principally concerned major transmission channels and interconnections, and renewal development of regional networks; in distribution, they concerned development, reinforcement and replacement of networks, as well as preventive measures against weather risks.
+In the transmission networks, they principally concerned major transmission channels and interconnections. development and renewal of regional networks; in distribution, they concerned reinforcement development, replacement of networks, as well as preventive measures against weather risks.
 Operating investments in the island energy systems also showed a noticeable rise of 28.9%.